 We consider it an honor for you to consider this school, and it is a great privilege to be able to share knowledge about herbalism and stewardship with the descendants of the people whose wisdom is the foundation of my life’s work.
 This knowledge is your birthright.

 Abenaki/Wabanaki Scholarships cover 100% of course tuition.
-The Old Ways Herbal Botanical Sanctuary is located on violently stolen Abenaki land, and the majority of medicines grown here and used in our apothecary were taught to white colonists by Native herbalists.
-Charging members of the Abenaki and the other nations within the Wabanaki Confederacy for herbal knowledge is unjust.
+The Old Ways Herbal Botanical Sanctuary is located in N’dakinna, unceded home of the Elnu Abenaki, and the majority of medicines grown here and used in our apothecary were taught to white colonists by Native herbalists.
+Charging members of the Abenaki and other nations within the Wabanaki Confederacy for herbal knowledge is unjust.
 Wliwni, Woliwon, Meegwetch.

 BIPOC Scholarships cover 50% of course tuition.
 An additional 25% of tuition may be covered via work-trade; however, it is essential that POC students do not feel obligated to trade physical labor for their education.
 Too much has been built on the backs of POC already.
 If you are a scholarship applicant who would also like to perform work-trade, please consider what kind of work or barter appeals to you beyond garden labor (of course, if you’re dying to help in the garden, you totally can–just don’t feel that you have to).
 Work trade Policy here.